hellohien/hellohien/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Front End Developer based in Southern California.
+I'm a Web Developer based in Southern California.
 I have a passion for developing accessible, user-friendly websites that engage users through responsive design and creative flairs.

 When I'm not 👩‍💻 , you can find me exploring nature or working on my jewelry brand, Lucky Dreamer.